What is Cognitive Behavioral Therapy (CBT)?

 - make the patient able to solve the problems that make them worried and affect their life negatively

-- adjust the way of thinking so that they can face the things and issues happening with them in their daily lives
+- adjust the way of thinking so that they can face the things and issues happening to them in their daily lives

 History of Cognitive Behavioral Therapy